-The ninth Chelsea Fringe Festival will take place from 16th to 24th May 2020.
+The ninth Chelsea Fringe Festival is due to take place from 16th to 24th May 2020.
 Please check back to our home page for updates.

 The eighth Chelsea Fringe Festival ran for nine days at a host of different venues and settings.
 Building on the success of the previous Chelsea Fringe festivals, it featured a wonderful mixture of public spectacles, horticultural happenings and community celebrations.

 The Chelsea Fringe Festival is all about harnessing and spreading the excitement and energy that fizzes around gardens and gardening.
 The idea is to give people the freedom and opportunity to express themselves through the medium of plants and gardens, to open up possibilities and to allow full participation.